-The CMF3 furnace must draw the combustion air from outside (except for special installations) and requires using the 2"X7" rectangular combustion air duct provided in the MA series base kit or the direct vent kit.
+The CMF2 furnace must draw the combustion air from outside (except for special installations) and requires using the 2"X7" rectangular combustion air duct provided in the MA series base kit or the direct vent kit.
+See Table 2 (page 6) for special combustion air installations.
+NOTE: If using the direct vent kit, the kit must be installed before the furnace is positioning on the base.
+Follow the instructions provided with the kit.
 If using the rectangular combustion air duct, follow the steps below:

 - 1. Install the combustion air duct through the selected knockout in the base.
 For direct vent applications, the rear knock-out in the furnace base cannot be used. - 2.
 Install the combustion air adapter (after the combustion air duct has been positioned) to transition the 2"X7" opening of the combustion air duct to the 2" diameter of the burner flexible tubing.
 NOTE: Adapter is included in the MA series base kits.
 For retrofit applications in which the MA series base is already installed, the combustion air adapter can be ordered as a kit.
-Refer to the Replacement Parts List for more details on ordering this kit. - 3.
-Secure the adapter with wood or metal fasteners (field supplied), depending upon your installation.
+Refer to the Replacement Parts List for more details on ordering this kit. - Secure the adapter with wood or metal fasteners (field supplied), depending upon your installation.
 NOTE: Make sure the gasket for the adapter is positioned properly before installing the adapter. - 4.
 Attach the flexible hose from the burner to the combustion air adapter using the provided hose clamp.